 Arizona State University is a richly diverse academic setting with more than 42,000 students.
 The ASU student may be a traditional 18- to 24-year-old, a recent high school graduate, a community college transfer, someone returning to college to pursue a degree, or a professional studying for an advanced degree or career change.
 The ASU student may live in residence halls, with sororities or fraternities on campus, or in one of the many communities in the metropolitan Phoenix area.
-Each of the 50 states and more than 100 foreign countries have students enrolled at ASU
+Each of the 50 states and more than 100 foreign countries have students enrolled at ASU.

 The university is organized into several distinct administrative areas.
 Student Affairs, one of these areas, is responsible for the delivery of a variety of services and developmental programs in support of students' university needs and educational pursuits.
 These programs and services are based upon human development research that advocates that a person develop culturally, emotionally, intellectually, morally, physically, psychologically, socially, and spiritually.
-Student Affairs services are accomplished through effective environmental management and purposeful program planning.

-Special attention is given not only to the recruitment of a high-achieving, culturally diverse student body, but to the creation of an energetic campus ecology that both catalyzes mature development and advances the academic endeavors of students.
+Special attention is given not only to the recruitment of a high-achieving, culturally diverse student body, but to the creation of an energetic campus environment that both catalyzes mature development and advances the academic endeavors of students.

 Enrollment services to students begin with recruitment, admissions, student financial assistance, on-campus housing, and registration programs.
 Once students are on campus, they are encouraged to explore the facilities, services, and human resources available.
-Campus agencies guiding students in this learning process include Career Services, Counseling and Consultation, Educational Development, the Memorial Union, Recreational Sports and Student Activities, Student Development and Residential Life.
-Student Health, Student Life, and Student Publications.
+Campus agencies guiding students in their educational experience include Campus Communities, Career Services, Counseling and Consultation, Educational Development, the Memorial Union, Recreational Sports, Student Development and Residential Life, Student Health, Student Life, and Student Publications.
 Each of these areas provides specialized learning opportunities that contribute to an environment that fosters both personal and academic growth.